Investing during market volatility

 - Calculate your investment timeframe

-To help you assess which plan might suit your needs, try the Selecting your investment plan tool.
+To help you assess which option might suit your needs, try the Investment choice tool.
 This tool takes your investment timeframe and other circumstances into account.
+You can also explore your investment options: - Stick to your long-term objectives

 Think carefully before making changes to your super or investments, as fluctuations in the market are a normal part of an investment cycle.